jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-service-encryption-client.rst

 .. note::

-    In addition to the Amazon S3 and AWS KMS based service errors, you may receive thrown ``InvalidArgumentException`` objects if your
+    In addition to the |S3| and AWS KMS based service errors, you may receive thrown ``InvalidArgumentException`` objects if your
     ``'@CipherOptions'`` are not correctly configured.